 This command is used as an update to start a ramp of rear panel gain at the rate specified, either up or down.
 The crosspoint is specified by using the 2 dimensional address syntax, or a crosspoint group can be specified using a 1 dimensional address.
-In the 2 dimensional case, addresses for the first dimension (input channel) must be in the range 1 to 20 (test signal inputs 17 - 20 are included).
+In the 2 dimensional case, addresses for the first dimension (input channel) must be in the range 1 to 16 (applies to all, mic/line inputs 1 - 8, conferencing inputs 9 - 12 and test signal inputs 13 - 16).
 Addresses for the second dimension (mix bus) must be in the range 1 to 48.
 In the 1 dimensional case, addresses must be in the range 101 to 105 (there are 5 groups).
 The data type is array of integer, with a fixed length of 2.
 The values contained in the array represent the ramp rate and gain limit as follows:

 - The first integer specifies the ramp rate in dB per second and must be in the range -6 to +6.
 A positive value indicates an upward gain ramp and a negative value indicates a downward gain ramp.
 The special value 0 stops a gain ramp in progress. - The second integer specifies the ramp gain limit in dB, which is the point at which the ramp stops.
-It must be in the range -61 to 0, where -61 has the special meaning "Off".
+It must be in the range -61 to 0,where -61 has the special meaning "Off".
 The actual allowable range of values is determined by the gain minimum value.
 If the value sent in an update request is less than the gain minimum value it is forced to the gain minimum value.
 If the current rear panel gain for the channel already equals or exceeds the gain limit then the command has no effect.
 Not present if ramp rate is 0.